nf-core/phyloplace/docs/usage.md

 pp1,q1.faa,ref1.alnfaa,ref1.newick,LG+F+R6
 ```

+If you want to classify sequences, add a column called `taxonomy` with files pointing to classification tsv files.

 ## Running the pipeline

 A typical command for running the pipeline, with parameters on the command line, is as follows: